About AAS

 A selection of ADAS members and their telescopes

 Several AAS members possess their own telescopes and if you are thinking of purchasing one yourself, then AAS members are always happy to oblige with advice.
-Come and try out a few different types at one of our Woodbank observing nights.
+Come and try out a few different types at one of our Betteridge observing nights.

 AAS Committee:

-Publicity Officer: Paul Nesvadba
+Treasurer: Paul Nesvadba

-Project Co-ordinator: Torcuill Torrance
+Torcuill Torrance

 Observing through the St. Andrews 16" Meade LX200